brokolit/wisdom/README.md

-# Welcome to the Brokolit's wisdom
+# Welcome to the Doyo's wisdom

 Here you will find useful documentation regarding Brokolit products.